 Each lender has their own application process and loan requirements.
 Some, for instance, require a personal guarantee from the small business owner.
 The necessary documentation you’ll need to gather will depend on this criteria, so get a list of what your top lenders need to see.
 In general, most require:

-- General business information such as your years in business, the product lines you offer and your business plan.
+• General business information, such as years in business, the product lines you offer and your business plan.
 This will help lenders determine the viability of your business.

-- Financial documents such as your profit and loss statement, cash flow report and tax returns.
-These demonstrate your business’s financial track record and help lenders calculate whether you’ll be able to afford monthly repayments.
+• Financial documents. such as your profit and loss statement, cash flow report and tax returns.
+These demonstrate your business’ financial track record and help lenders calculate whether you’ll be able to afford monthly repayments.

-- Information about business owners, such as your business experience, educational background, personal income and personal credit score.
-This can give lenders confidence in your ability to run a successful business—and to make good on your personal guarantee, if necessary.
+• Information about you, the business owner.
+This includes details like your experience, educational background, personal income and personal credit score.
+This gives lenders confidence in your ability to run a successful business – and to make good on your personal guarantee, if necessary.
 There are sometimes special financing options for minority and underserved business owners, so you may choose to disclose that information if relevant.

 5. Apply for a Loan

 Each lender has their own application process.
-Some lenders’ applications take as little as five minutes, and they issue a decision within 24 hours.
-Others might take weeks to decide whether a candidate qualifies Many online lenders aim to streamline the application process as much as possible, even offering a funding specialist to help guide small businesses through the loan process, from application and loan selection, to qualification and funding.
+Some applications take as little as five minutes with decisions given within 24 hours.
+Others might take weeks to decide whether a candidate qualifies.
+Many online lenders aim to streamline the application process as much as possible, even offering a funding specialist to help guide small businesses through the loan process – from application and loan selection to qualification and funding.

 These lenders help small business owners get the right funding for their business needs.